What you need know before you withdraw from a class

 Impact on your grades

 - If you withdraw before 30% of the course has passed, the withdrawal will not appear on your transcript at all.

 - If you withdraw after 30% of a course has passed, you will receive a "W" on your transcript.
 A "W" is not an academic penalty and doesn't count towards your GPA.

-The deadline to withdraw without a "W" recorded on your transcript is when 30% of the length of the course has passed.
-The final withdrawal deadline is when 60% of the course has passed, calculated from the Monday of the week the course starts.
-See Course Withdrawal Policy 81 in the Secretariat website.
+- In most cases, you are not able to withdraw from a course when 60% of the course has passed, calculated from the Monday of the week the course starts.

 *International students should see international tuition refunds and policies for withdrawal deadlines and refund information.